edwardyoon/warp-transducer/README.md

 # Fast parallel RNN-transducer for PyTorch

-This project supports PyTorch 1.1 and CUDA 10.0
+This project supports PyTorch 1.1 and CUDA 10.0.
+This repository is fork version of https://github.com/HawkAaron/warp-transducer/tree/master/pytorch_binding.

 ## Installation